Achievable logoAchievable logo

 • Jumbo CDs

-Demand deposits are funds held in bank accounts that allow withdrawals anytime.
-Checking and savings accounts are the most popular versions of these accounts.
+Demand deposits are funds held in bank accounts that allow withdrawals at any time.
+Checking and savings accounts are the most common examples.

-Certificates of deposit (CDs) are very similar to bonds, but are only issued by banks.
-CDs pay a fixed rate of return based on the principal deposited, which is like a bond’s par value.
-The bank takes a deposit for a predetermined amount of time, pays interest, then pays the principal back at maturity.
-Does this sound familiar?
+Certificates of deposit (CDs) are very similar to bonds, but they’re issued by banks.
+CDs pay a fixed rate of return based on the principal deposited, which is similar to a bond’s par value.
+The bank accepts a deposit for a predetermined period, pays interest during that time, and then returns the principal at maturity.

-Bank deposits are generally covered by federally-mandated insurance.
+Bank deposits are generally covered by federally mandated insurance.
 FDIC insurance covers the loss of funds due to bank failure.
-Without this insurance, banking customers would lose their money if their bank went bankrupt.
-FDIC insurance, which banks pay for by government mandate, covers customer deposits up to $250,000 per bank.
+Without this insurance, customers could lose their money if their bank went bankrupt.
+FDIC insurance (which banks are required to pay for) covers customer deposits up to $250,000 per bank.

 Sidenote